 This should be done periodically to maintain consistency and stability in system’s performance.

-That’s all folks!Hope these tips are helpful to resolve the problem.
+That’s all folks!Hope that you have fixed 100 percent disk usage issue in Windows 10.
 If you have any question or suggestions, please feel free to share them in the comments section below.